dependabot/dependabot-core/README.md

 The `common` package contains all general-purpose / shared functionality.
 For instance the code for creating pull requests via GitHub's API lives here, as does most of the logic for handling Git dependencies (as most languages support Git dependencies in one way or another).
-There also base classes defined for each of the major concerns required to implement support for a language or package manager.
+There are also base classes defined for each of the major concerns required to implement support for a language or package manager.